klyngdal/readMeGen/README.md

 # **ReadMeGen**

 ## Description
-This is a command line application that takes the user input and generates a easy and professionalREADME file!
+This is a command line application that takes the users input and generates a easy and professional README file!

 # Table of Contents